The Applied Music Program enables the Music Department to provide one-on-one instrumental/vocal

 In order to audition, please fill out an Applied Music Application Form (available in the Music Office or you can download from the 'Forms' link).
 Deadlines for the Application Form will be posted on the website near the end of the semester for the upcoming semester auditions.
 Once you have completed and turned in your Application Form, we will contact you with an audition time.

 Once accepted into the program, you must meet with Dr. Nagatani to discuss your music course requirements for each of the upcoming semesters.
 Also, please refer to the Requirements link under Applied Music.
 All the rules and standards expected of the Applied Music student will be listed in detail.
 Should any of these requirements not be met, you may be put on probation, or dropped from the program.

-AUDITION FOR SPRING 2018 ACCEPTANCE:
+AUDITION FOR FALL 2018 ACCEPTANCE:

 If you would like to audition for the program, you will first need to complete

 an Application Form, which can be downloaded from the 'Forms' link.
 Application forms will only be accepted via email to Dr. Chie Nagatani.